 - Supporting economic growth by fostering a culture of investment.

 BSE has a fascinating history.
-Back in the 19th century, a group of traders, led by businessman Premchand Roychand, used to gather under a Banyan tree on what is now Dalal Street.
+Back in the 19th century, a group of traders, led by businessman Premchand Roychand, used to gather under a banyan tree on what is now Dalal Street.
 They called themselves the Native Share and Stockbrokers Association, and their main activity was buying and selling stocks.
 Over time, this group grew and became the Bombay Stock Exchange.

 In its early days, BSE used a floor trading system.
 Licensed brokers would stand in a ring, announcing stock prices, while investors had to rely on newspapers to learn about these prices.
-This made it challenging for everyone to access real-time information.
+This made it challenging for investors to access real-time information.

-Functions and operations
+Functions and operations of the Bombay Stock Exchange

 - Facilitating trading: Providing a secure and transparent platform for trading in various securities.